- Salary Range: $83,000 - $200,000

 What It Takes to Become A CBV

-Designed according to the educational requirements of the CICBV, courses are taught by experienced business valuators with the aim of equipping students with sound working knowledge of business valuation theory and practice that prepares them to take the MQE.
+Designed according to the educational requirements of the CBV, courses are taught by experienced business valuators with the aim of equipping students with sound working knowledge of business valuation theory and practice that prepares them to take the MQE.
 As most students seeking their CBV designation are working professionals, the program offers evening and weekend classes in the heart of downtown Montreal.